Grieving ‘Akio’

-Read MoreJihad Shibley Rocky Mountain Aviary: The Jihad Shibley Rocky Mountain Aviary will be closed all day on Monday, April 27th.
+Jihad Shibley Rocky Mountain Aviary: The Jihad Shibley Rocky Mountain Aviary is temporarily closed.
 Thank you for your understanding.

-PETRONAS Gateway to Asia Malayan Tapir Viewing: ‘Sempurna’ and her calf have daily access to the main indoor habitat from 10:30 a.m.–1:00 p.m.
-They’ll also have access to their behind-the-scenes space and may choose to spend time there, especially when the calf is nursing, so viewing isn’t always guaranteed.
+PETRONAS Gateway to Asia Malayan Tapir Viewing: ‘Sempurna’ and her female calf ‘Nyawa’ have daily access to either the main indoor habitat or the outdoor habitat from 9:30 a.m.–1:30 p.m.
+They’ll also have access to their behind-the-scenes space and may choose to spend time there, so viewing isn’t always guaranteed.
 Thank you for your understanding.

 Exploration Asia